digitalNightingale/flocking_TCSS_491/README.md

 3. Connect to the Database - To connect to the database you will need to:
       - Connect using socket.io to my server
       - Use the emit method to send  save  and  load  messages to the server.
-      - In  save  and  load  messages the data object must have the two fields:
-          -i. studentname = “Your Name”
-          -ii. statename = “some identifier”
+      - In  save  and  load  messages the data object must have the two fields: studentname = “Your Name”, statename = “some identifier”
       - In save messages include other fields with the state data.
       - Respond to load messages from the server by loading the data that was previously saved.